skynetservices/ruby_skynet-archive/README.md

 ### Future

-* Implement Skynet Service in Ruby so that it can be called from Go lang, etc.
 * Immediately drop connections to a service on a host when that instance shuts down or stops. ( Doozer::Wait )
 * More intelligent selection of available Skynet services.
 For example